LaraHissa/Pepcitrus-Unicamp-project-iGEM-2025/py_simulator/README.md

 Citrus Greening is the most destructive disease threatening global citrus production.
 While vector control is essential, it alone is insufficient to save already infected trees.
 Our iGEM project, Pepcitrus, aims to develop a novel therapeutic based on an antimicrobial peptide (CTX) to treat infected plants from the inside out.

 To guide our experimental design and understand the complex dynamics of the disease, we developed this computational model.
-It allows us to explore spatial-temporal patterns of bacterial spread, quantify the impact of the plant's immune response (**callose deposition**), and, most importantly, generate testable hypotheses about the efficacy and optimal application strategy for our CTX peptide and other treatments like tetracycline.
+It allows us to explore spatial-temporal patterns of bacterial spread, quantify the impact of the plant's immune response (**callose deposition**), and, most importantly, generate testable hypotheses about the efficacy and optimal application strategy for our CTX peptide and other treatments like Oxytetracycline.

 For a full description of our project, please visit our **Official iGEM Wiki**.